lena0429/intro-to-linked-lists/README.md

 # Terminology
 ## 1. Node
 We can think of a node as a container for some data.
 It can be conceptually visualized as a circle that we can put some data inside.
 We can store any data type in a node.
+Each node has two attributes: `value` and `next`.

 * tail - the very last node that has its next pointer pointing to nothing or has its next set to null.
 * head - the very first node.
 A head has a position of 0.
+As long as we know where the list starts, we can always traverse it to access all other nodes in the list by using the `next` property.

 ## 2. Linked List
 A linked list contains a bunch of nodes linked together.
 We can consider a linked list ordered data structure.
+The `head` node denotes the start of the list.

 ## 3. Linked Lists & Arrays
 * An array must be stored contiguously (right next to each other) in memory.